Super-Linear: A Lightweight Pretrained Mixture of Linear Experts for Time Series Forecasting: Super-Linear Mixture-of-Experts

 \emph{Stage 2: MoE router training.} After pre-training, we freeze the frequency expert weights and proceed to train the MoE router jointly with the complementary expert layers.
 During this stage, only the router (gating mechanism) and the lightweight complementary layers are updated.
 These complementary layers are specifically designed to refine predictions by capturing residual patterns not handled by the frequency experts.
 The router learns to dynamically select the most suitable expert based on the input signal characteristics.
 This stage supports either in-domain downstream tasks or pre-training on multi-frequency datasets to enable zero-shot generalization.

 \paragraph{Varying Lookbacks Adaptability.} Although Super-Linear is a linear forecaster with fixed lookback weights, it employs a heuristic to handle variable input lengths.
 If the lookback $L_{\text{input}}$ is shorter than the training length ($L_{\text{train}} = 512$), the series is upsampled via linear interpolation; if longer, it is downsampled while preserving signal energy.
 After inference, outputs are rescaled to the original resolution.
 While this procedure implicitly alters signal frequencies, Super-Linear remains robust to such variations.
+Consequently, the model can operate with any input length, as long as the input contains more than one data point.
 More details and a detailed algorithm are provided in Appendix~\ref{app:varying_lookbacks}.